prototypefund/reproducible-website/_events/berlin2016/whatelse.md

 ---
 layout: event_detail
-title: whatelse
+title: What else…
 event: berlin2016
 order: 160
 permalink: /events/berlin2016/whatelse/
 ---

-what Else for the Auditable Ecosystem?
+### What Else for the Auditable Ecosystem?
 --------------------------------------

 What other gaps from Upstream code to User-facing binary artifacts?